Menasco Motors Company: Menasco engines

 In 1935 Menasco took over American Cirrus Engines (A.C.E.).
 A.C.E. manufactured a range of air-cooled four-cylinder inline aero engines, originally licensed from the UK.

 The best-known Menasco engines are the air-cooled, inverted inline four- and six-cylinder engine series known as the Pirate and Buccaneer, respectively.
 Al Menasco was deeply involved with air racing and his engines were popular with racers who needed a small displacement engine.
 None of the early supercharged engines were production designs with ATC ratings.
 One of the less obvious benefits Menasco offered was his willingness to build custom engine combinations to fit special airplanes for reasonable prices.

 An important advantage of owning a Menasco engine was Al's appreciation of the economics of using off the shelf interchangeable parts whenever possible.
 His company was the only supplier of inverted in-line engines in the early thirties in the USA.
 They had reasonably high power, and a ready availability of complete engines and repair parts.

 Production of certified engines did not begin until 1936 when Art Chester was hired by Menasco for research and development for the C4S (220-230 hp) and B6S (290 hp) engines.
 Chester was a race pilot who had a reputation for getting the most horses out of his four-cylinder Menasco, and keeping it reliable at the same time.

 A new engine was introduced in 1937: the six-cylinder C6S-4 model, rated at 400 hp at 3300 rpm and 70 in of manifold pressure.
 It was the first Menasco that really had the power potential to win the Thompson Trophy race.
 The first prototype went to Rudy Kling for his new Folkerts SK-3 racer in early 1937.
 In 1938 the commercial version of the C6S-4 was ATC certified at 260 hp.

 Menasco retires

 Al Menasco left the company in 1938.
 Menasco opened a car dealership, tried his hand at grape cultivation and winemaking, and was sought for advice by aviators and engine manufacturers until his death in 1988.

 Aircraft landing gear

 In 1945, Menasco Motor Company changed its name to Menasco Manufacturing Company to better describe the company's business, which had transitioned from aircraft engines to development and manufacturing aircraft landing gear.
+By 1946, the company was a subcontractor to Lockheed Aircraft Corp. and manufactured and designed technologies related to gas turbine technologies.

 More than 80,000 gear sets were produced during WWII, including such aircraft as the Lockheed P-38 Lightning, the North American P-51 Mustang, the Republic P-47 Thunderbolt, and the Lockheed P-80 Shooting Star.